 A very long time ago, when I was about eleven or twelve, my mom brought home our first ever personal computer - a Power Macintosh 5200.
-This was 1998, three years it was first produced, and about the same time after the Playstation first came out.
+This was 1998, three years after it was first produced, and about the same time after the Playstation first came out.
 Growing up, my brother, sister and I experienced video games purely through consoles.
 I had never gamed on a personal computer before, so this was a pretty big deal for me, even though the machine was already pretty outdated at the time.

 But even more outdated were the games pre-installed on the Mac (it was meant to be thrown out at the company Mom was working at, but she decided to take it home).
-There a bunch of demos, most notable being a video demo of Full Throttle, which I would play over and over again.
+There was a bunch of demos, most notable being a video demo of Full Throttle, which I would watch over and over again.
 Where I grew up, finding video games for Macs was pretty hard, and the Internet wasn’t really that accessible back then.

 There was one full game installed.
 It had a pretty long name: “Where in the World is Carmen Sandiego"?”, by the now legendary Brøderbund Software.